Grails-Plugin-Consortium/grails-cxf/README.markdown

 Some new things as of version 1.0.0 are as follows:

-* New scripts have been added:
-    * create-endpoint, create-endpoint-simple scripts will create cxf artefacts in grails-app\endpoints
-    * create-cxf-service, create-cxf-service-simple will create cxf artefacts in grails-app\services
-* Default endpoints will live in grails-app\endpoints directory instead of grails-app\services
+* The suggested pattern to separate cxf endpoints it to have endpoints live in grails-app\endpoints directory instead of grails-app\services
-* The pluing will autowire configured classes in the grails-app\endpoints\** AND the grails-app\services\** directories
+* The plugin will autowire configured classes in the grails-app\endpoints\** AND the grails-app\services\** directories
+* Endpoint creation scripts create-endpoint, create-endpoint-simple scripts will create cxf artefacts in grails-app\endpoints
+* Service creation scripts create-cxf-service, create-cxf-service-simple will create cxf artefacts in grails-app\services
 * Built in support for simple Map response type handling via `@XmlJavaTypeAdapter(GrailsCxfMapAdapter.class)` method annotation <a href="#maps">example below</a>
 * Many new examples to help with configuration can be found in the source via functional specs and test classes at <https://github.com/thorstadt/grails-cxf>
-*
+* Default plugin configuration is provided via `DefaultCxfConfig.groovy`.
+Although unlikely, you can override in your projects Config.groovy
+* The default url for wsdl viewing remains `http://.../[app name if not root]/services` as it was in previous versions.
+Multiple cxf servlet endpoints can be configured or the default changed via Config.goovy
+* Wsdl First services are now available to use <a href="#wsdl">example below</a>

 <p align="right"><a href="#Top">Top</a></p>
 <a name="Script"></a>